-- The pedestrian or cyclist in front is moving very quickly - The pedestrian or cyclist in front is short or is posing a low posture - The pedestrian or cyclist in front has impaired mobility
+- The pedestrian or cyclist in front is moving very quickly - The pedestrian or cyclist in front is short or is posing a low posture - The pedestrian or cyclist in front has impaired mobility - The pedestrian or cyclist in front is moving intersected with the driving direction - There is a group of pedestrians, cyclists or a large crowd in front

-- The pedestrian or cyclist in front is moving intersected with the driving direction - There is a group of pedestrians, cyclists or a large crowd in front - The pedestrian or cyclist is wearing clothing that easily blends into the background, making it difficult to detect - The pedestrian or cyclist is difficult to distinguish from the similar shaped structure in the surroundings - You are driving by a pedestrian, cyclist, traffic signs, structures, etc. near the intersection - Driving in a parking lot - Driving through a tollgate, construction area, unpaved road, partial paved road, uneven road, speed bumps, etc. - Driving on an incline road, curved road, etc. - Driving through a roadside with trees or streetlights - The adverse road conditions cause excessive vehicle vibrations while driving - Your vehicle height is low or high due to heavy loads, abnormal tire pressure, etc. - Driving through a narrow road where trees or grass or overgrown - There is interference by electromagnetic waves, such as driving in an area with strong radio waves or electrical noise adversely affecting the performance of the sensors.
-This may result in no warning, braking assist or steering assist when necessary.
+- The pedestrian or cyclist is wearing clothing that easily blends into the background, making it difficult to detect - The pedestrian or cyclist is difficult to distinguish from the similar shaped structure in the surroundings - You are driving by a pedestrian, cyclist, traffic sign, structure, etc. near the intersection - · Driving in a parking lot - Driving through a tollgate, construction area, unpaved road, partial paved road, uneven road, speed bumps, etc. - Driving on an incline road, curved road, etc. - Driving through a roadside with trees or streetlights - The adverse road conditions cause excessive vehicle vibrations while driving - Your vehicle height is low or high due to heavy loads, abnormal tire pressure, etc. - Driving through a narrow road where trees or grass are overgrown - There is interference by electromagnetic waves, such as driving in an area with strong radio waves or electrical noise